 Now Reading

-The Huntsville-Madison County Public Library will be bringing the community together this year with their 2023 Summer Reading Program, All Together Now.
+The Huntsville-Madison County Public Library invites the community to go on an adventure this year with their 2024 Summer Reading Program, Adventure Begins at Your Library.
 The program will take place at all 10 of the library branches throughout the county and include special storytimes, movie days, and more throughout the months of June and July.
 Best part of all?
 It’s all about having fun, so there’s no need to worry about reading levels or points!

 families listening to stories sitting on a blanket outdoors at the library